Grommets

 Post Operative Advice

-I send children home with paracetamol to be used as needed, and antibiotic ear drops (ciprofloxacin) for 5 days (2 drops, twice daily in each ear).
+I send children home with paracetamol to be used as needed, and antibiotic ear drops (ciprofloxacin) for 5 days (3 drops, twice daily in each ear).
+It is ideal to tip the head over onto a pillow when giving the drops, and remain there for 20-30 seconds for optimal effect of the drops.

 I advise keeping the ears dry for 10 days after surgery.
-During this period, cotton wool smeared with vaseline and placed in the ear is useful in the bath.
+During this period, cotton wool smeared with vaseline and placed in the ear is useful in the bath/shower to keep water out of the ear.

-After 10 days most children with grommets can swim and wet their ears in the bath, and rarely have any problems.
+10 days after surgery most children with grommets can swim and wet their ears in the bath, and rarely have any problems.
+A small number of children will experience stinging or discharge when the ears get wet.
 If discharge occurs, a further course of ciprofloxacin ear drops may be needed.

-Children can fly 2 days after surgery, and as the grommets equalise ear pressure, they rarely have any pain or pressure symptoms during take-off or landing.
+Children can fly 3 days after surgery when feeling well, and as the grommets equalise ear pressure, they rarely have any pain or pressure symptoms during take-off or landing.

 Small Post Operative Risks